Where to View Fall Foliage in Aspen

 - Zoom down Snowmass Bike Park’s 2,897 vertical feet of purpose-built downhill trails, winding from the top of the Elk Camp Gondola to Snowmass Base Village through thick stands of golden aspen.

-- Learn about the region’s mining history as you take in the fall colors surrounding Ashcroft Ghost Town, open daily for tours through October 8th.
+- Learn about the region’s mining history as you take in the fall colors surrounding Ashcroft Ghost Town.

 - Soar over Aspen with a certified instructor from Aspen Paragliding.
 Fall tours are offered through mid-October.